 Important Files While Performing SQLite Forensics

-SQLite Databases: These are open-source, lightweight database which allow a swift processing of the details stored in it.
-Data is processed through an in-process library which acts like a database engine.
+SQLite Databases: These are open-source, lightweight databases that allow swift processing of the details stored in it.
+Data is processed through an in-process library which acts as a database engine.
 There are various file extensions used for SQLite like; .db, .sqlite, etc. which is the main database file and comprises of one or more pages.
 The initial page of the main database comprises of 100-byte database header and the schema tables.
 The header of the database stores the structure information and the schema table comprises details of tables, triggers, indices and views.
-Rest of the page has B-tree index and B-tree table to store the entries.
+The rest of the page has a B-tree index and B-tree table to store the entries.

 Steps to Explore & Analyze SQLite Database

-- Here we have added History file of Chrome browser which is saved to the C:\Users\admin\AppData\Local\Google\Chrome\User Data\Default The SQLite Forensic tool will display the data as; Tables of Meta, downloads, downloads_url_chain, “urls”, visits, visit source, keyword_search_term, segments, segment_usage, etc. One can click on respective tables to view the data in an organized manner.
-Here URLs are displayed in detail with information like; id, url, title, visit_count, types_count, last_visit_ime, etc.
+- Here we have added the History file of the Chrome browser which is saved to the C:\Users\admin\AppData\Local\Google\Chrome\User Data\Default The SQLite Forensic tool will display the data as; Tables of Meta, downloads, downloads_url_chain, “URLs”, visits, visit the source, keyword_search_term, segments, segment_usage, etc. One can click on respective tables to view the data in an organized manner.
+Here URLs are displayed in detail with information like; id, URL, title, visit_count, types_count, last_visit_ime, etc.

-- Keywords which were searched (since this is an internet browser file) can be also viewed using this SQLite Forensic Explorer tool with the keyword_id, url_id, lower_term, and tem.
+- Keywords that were searched (since this is an internet browser file) can be also viewed using this SQLite Forensic Explorer tool with the keyword_id, url_id, lower_term, and tem.

 Collection of SQLite files is the primary step; users can acquire the databases from the systems belonging to the applications or the browsers.
-In order to fetch the storage files from the Smart Phones, it must be rooted.
+Smart Phones need to root, in order to fetch the storage files from them.
 Rooting is a procedure used for overcoming the securities or restrictions applied by the manufacturers of Smart Phones.
-There is different procedure which is different for different OS versions and different Smart Phone.
-Once the SQLite databases are collected, it is important that the databases are in healthy format.
-SQLite forensic tool is an exceptional SQLite forensic browser application which displays the healthy as well as corrupted Sqlite databases and also displays deleted data.
+There is a different procedure which is different for different OS versions and different Smart Phone.
+Once the SQLite databases collection completes, it is important that the databases are in a healthy format.
+SQLite forensic tool is an exceptional SQLite forensic browser application that displays the healthy as well as corrupted SQLite databases and also displays deleted data.